ashivkum/OpenWeatherApplication/README.md

 Things I would change/improve in this application:
-* Fix the bug I mentioned above that impacts caching because there are multiple cities with the same name
 * Better UX design, but then again, that's not what I do day to day :)
 * Implement concurrency handling on these DBs a bit more
 * Add options to choose degrees celsius for the user, based on geographic location